ShootMe/CelesteTAS/README.md

 Simple TAS Tools for the game Celeste

 ## Installation
+- Currently only works/tested for the Windows Steam XNA version.
+May look at getting the OpenGL version to work in the future.
 - Go to [Releases](https://github.com/ShootMe/CelesteTAS/releases)
 - Download Celeste-Addons.dll
 - You will need the modified Celeste.exe as well.
 I wont host it here.